lesismal/nbio/README.md

 **nbio** depends on std lib only.

-extension for TLS depends on [lesismal/llib/std/crypto/tls](), which is copied from of go1.6 and rewrited, if tls is used like the [example](#tls-examples), go1.6+ is needed.
+extension for TLS depends on [lesismal/llib/std/crypto/tls](), which is copied from go1.6 and rewrited, if tls is used like the [example](#tls-examples), go1.6+ is needed.